 - Warm your tortillas in the oven or in the microwave for about 5-10 minutes.

 - To assemble put some Hoisin sauce on the tortilla, add some cooked rice if you have some and a good spoonful of the moo shu pork filling.
-Roll up and enjoy.
+Roll and enjoy.

 oooooh this looks really good.
 I’m going to do it his week